E-commerce

 Why is retention so important?

-Because it improves lifetime value and reduces dependence on costly acquisition.
-A returning customer makes the model more robust.
+Because it improves lifetime value and reduces dependence on expensive acquisition.
+A customer who comes back makes the model more robust.

 Which metrics should be tracked?

-At minimum: conversion, average order value, acquisition cost, margin, return rate, and the share of repeat customers.
+At a minimum, conversion rate, average order value, acquisition cost, margin, return rate, and the share of repeat customers.

 April 8, 2026